xuan3986/UDDETTS/FAQ.md

 ## Pretrained models
 The `pretrained_models` include `campplus.onnx`, `speech_tokenizer.onnx`, `llm.pt`, `flow.pt`, and `hifi.pt`.
-Due to the large number of parameters, these models will soon be released on the non-anonymous platform [Huggingface](https://huggingface.co/).
+Due to the large number of parameters, these models will soon be released on the non-anonymous platform [Hugging Face](https://huggingface.co) or [Google Drive](https://drive.google.com/drive).

 ## Third party modules
 Matcha-TTS and roberta are third_party modules.
 Please check `third_party` directory.